leoancap/memcodeOld/readme.md

 ## Project

 Memcode allows you to add your challenges and share with other users.
 The same goes to everybody, you have access to what others have added.
-It also uses a spaced-repetition system based on the SM2 algorithm to help you practice challenges that are fading away your memory.
+It also uses a spaced-repetition system based on the SM2 algorithm to help you practice challenges that are fading away from your memory.

 ## Roadmap